ByteOtter/journey/content/posts/perl/index.md

 This was a proper head-meets-desk moment.

 Using the `some_func();` syntax, you can declare the function wherever you like in your file and Perl will find it.
-The only reason I found why this exists is literally *"because other languages do it like this as well..."* - yeah and other languages don't have a defined behaviour tree.
+The only reason I found why all of this exists is literally *"because other languages do it like this as well..."* - yeah and other languages don't have a defined behaviour tree.
 Or let you multiply a String with a Class. *You don't have to be like Lua or JavaScript now do you?*

 In all seriousness though, it may not seem like a big deal - and really, it isn't - but it's somehwat inconsistent in my opinion.

+And if you know me, I do like myself some consistency.

 ## Why I didn't catch this sooner